foxypool/docs/docs/proof-of-spacetime/foxy-pool/pools/stai-og/getting-started.md

     ![config example](../../../../assets/img/getting-started/foxy-pool-stai-og-config-example.png){: loading=lazy }

-4. Save the `config.yaml` and (re-)start the pooling enabled staicoin-blockchain.
+4. Save the `config.yaml` and (re-)start the pooling enabled stai-blockchain.

 ## Verify your farmer is working correctly

-To verify your farmer is working correctly, please set your log level to `INFO` in your stai `config.yaml` and restart your staicoin-blockchain software.
+To verify your farmer is working correctly, please set your log level to `INFO` in your stai `config.yaml` and restart your stai-blockchain software.
 If the connection to the pool worked you'll now see a log entry in your stai `debug.log`:
 ```
 Connected to OG pool Foxy-Pool STAI (OG)